Third Dynasty of Ur: Foreign policy

 From the reign of Shulgi, a peripheral zone was gradually established under the control of the kingdom of Ur, to the north and east of its core, where its presence was ensured by garrisons.
 These regions were subject to the payment of a tribute.
 Indeed, the interest in dominating these areas was largely economic, since they provided tribute and booty and were crisscrossed by important trade routes.
 In the northwest and east, and more generally beyond the peripheral zone, diplomacy was the order of the day: alliances were concluded with the most important kingdoms, consolidated several times by matrimonial alliances.
 P. Steinkeller even sees this as a carefully considered "Grand Strategy":

 While abandoning the idea of large-scale foreign conquests, and setting instead for a compact, highly centralized native state with a ribbon of defensive periphery, the Ur III kings still aimed at political and economic domination of much of the territories previously impacted by the Sargonic expansion.
-Rather than by wars, those objectives were achieved by diplomacy and mutually benefical economic exchanges with other powers.
+Rather than by wars, those objectives were achieved by diplomacy and mutually beneficial economic exchanges with other powers.
 The result was an exquisitely designed self-limiting - and largely defensive - imperial strategy.

 The aims of the military campaigns of the Ur III kingdom were undoubtedly diverse: they certainly served to extend the influence of the kingdom, but also to keep potential threats at bay, to control trade routes and (above all?) to obtain tribute and booty.
 These include livestock, the redistribution of which among the elite then takes on great importance in administrative sources.
 The booty raised during military campaigns may have been very significant during the height of the empire, and the fact that the eastern conquests were carried out towards grazing regions and active trade routes reflect a desire to access resources.
 Taking into consideration the heavy expenses it generates, war is an essential factor in the economy of the kingdom.
 The great walls built during the reigns of Shulgi and Shu-Sin in northern Lower Mesopotamia therefore had a defensive purpose (against the Amorite threat?), and were probably also intended to consolidate the empire's borders, in order to strengthen the protection of its heartland.
 Moreover, they can be seen as an attempt to establish a boundary between the civilized world and the "wild lands", which were difficult to control.